 - Generate a test report.

-Typical items in a test report include duration and number of exposures, the status of the device under test after visual examination, and response time histories and information processed.
+Typical items in a test report include duration and number of exposures, the status of the test item after visual examination, and response time histories and information processed.

 User-Defined Transient Software

-Vibration Research controllers can run an earthquake test with a Bellcore/Telcordia transient time waveform using the VibrationVIEW Transient Waveforms Control software.
-The test engineer can upload the time history data to the software, schedule several synchronous tests, and configure the SRS parameters.
+Vibration Research controllers can run an earthquake test with the GR-63 transient time waveform using the VibrationVIEW Transient Waveforms Control software.
+The engineer can upload the time history data to the software, schedule several synchronous tests, and configure the SRS parameters.

 Transient waveform control can be used for seismic testing or any industry where short-duration, high-amplitude transient events are likely to occur.
 It allows users to replicate time-history files and have better control over recorded events.